 20 Ways to Use Cold Pressed Virgin Coconut Oil

-Over the years, coconut oil has become deeply embedded in daily life, valued not only for its health benefits but also for its cosmetic and culinary applications.
-Renowned for its culinary applications, it enhances dishes with its distinct flavour and high smoke point.
-Beyond the kitchen, it's cherished for its cosmetic properties, moisturising skin and hair naturally.
-Its adaptability across culinary, cosmetic, medicinal, and industrial realms highlights its exceptional versatility.
+Over the years, cold pressed coconut oil has become deeply embedded in daily life, valued not only for its health benefits but also for its cosmetic and culinary applications.
+It enhances dishes with its distinct flavour and high smoke point, which is why cooking in coconut oil remains common in many Indian households.

 Why is Cold Pressed Virgin Coconut Oil Better?